 This is it, he had thought, this is my chance to avenge Comet.

 Comet, Star’s daughter and Bringer’s first victim, had been Patch’s guardian before she died.
 She couldn’t have pups, so she treated her understudies like family.
 Patch considered her kin and could not allow her murderer to get away with it.
 So, that morning before dawn Patch had set out to the spot Listener spoke of.
 The rocky slope near Leopard Ridge where Bringer liked to sun himself.
 Today was the day that he got justice for Comet and Star.

 As Bringer shifted into a comfortable position above him, Patch’s fur bristled.
 All the confidence that he had built leading up to this moment waned.
 Did he really have what it takes to kill a Firstblood?
 Even one as evil as Bringer?

 He was going to find out.

 Patch’s thoughts cleared and his trembling ceased.
 He glanced at the edge of the rock smothered in shadows and listened.
 Silence.
-He gathered his haunches beneath him and lept.
+He gathered his haunches beneath him and leapt.

-He felt a deep swash of shame sting his pelt.
+A deep swash of shame stung his pelt.
 As he walked alone, in the rising heat, he vowed never to tell anyone of his deed.
 Not even his litterbrother, Dapple, could know.
 He didn’t regret the deed itself.
 No, Bringer had to be stopped.
 But the rage that had overtaken him so easily.
 He never wanted to take a life like that again.
 It hadn’t made him feel triumphant, like he had thought it would.
-Instead all he felt was sad.
+Instead, all he felt was sadness.
 Nothing would ever bring Comet back, not even justice.

-It was in that way that the most evil creature that the Desert had ever witnessed was brought low by the fruit of his actions.
-But death can mean many things….. was Bringer really gone?
+It was in that way that the evilest creature that the desert had ever witnessed was brought low by the fruit of his actions.
+But death can mean many things… Was Bringer really gone?

-At least, as a scar maring Patch’s memory, he would live on.
+At least, as a scar marring Patch’s memory, he would live on.